 The issue of nurses abusing and becoming addicted to drugs is a very pressing one.
 When nurses experience a serious addiction syndrome, they are not only incapable of caring for their patients safely and effectively, but they also cannot take care of themselves.
 Fortunately, there are a number of different resources for nurses addicted to drugs and ways in which they can receive the treatment they need.

 We can help you find treatment.
-Call 800-934-1582(Who Answers?) toll free anytime.
+Call 800-934-1582(Sponsored) toll free anytime.

 Statewide Peer Assistance for Nurses (SPAN)

 A program called SPAN is one of the best in terms of helping individuals in this profession through a difficult time.
 The program pairs struggling nurses with one of their peers who is able help them get back on track.
-According to the New York State Nurses Association, “Underlying every aspect of the SPAN program is the belief that every nurse deserves access to treatment, help in preserving his or her license and employment status, and ongoing support throughout the recovery process.”

 This program allows nurses to work through their issues of substance abuse safely and with the help of another nurse who can often understand much more of what the individual is going through.
-Each state has its own type of SPAN program, so it is important to check with your State Nurses Association about how to get in contact with yours.
+Each state has its own type of SPAN program, so it is important to check with your State Nurses Association to determine how to get in contact with yours.

 Support Groups

-A medical professional who has been abusing drugs may also decide to attend a support group that is specific to these issues in order o talk to others who have struggled with the same problems.
-In the same way that support groups are often helpful for other addicted individuals, nurses who attend them can discuss their situation with other health care workers and be able to talk about how their drug abuse compromised their vocation, their financial situation, and their entire life.
-Opening up in this way makes it much easier for addicts to face their addictions head on.
+In the same way that support groups are often helpful for other addicted individuals, nurses can discuss their situation with other health care workers and be able to talk about how their drug abuse compromised their vocation, their financial situation, and their entire life.
+Opening up in this way in a confidential environment makes it far easier for addicts to face their addiction recovery.

 Individualized Drug Counseling

-For help finding treatment call 800-934-1582(Who Answers?) toll free anytime.
+For help finding treatment call 800-934-1582(Sponsored) toll free anytime.

 Getting Clean and Staying Employed